biakaviaka/worthy_task/README.md

 I used MySQLite to store data because it easy to implement (default DB in Rails) and enough for my purposes.
 Dataset was scraped from worthy.com (lib/data_scraper.rb).

+I assumed the variables (shape, color, clarity and carat weight) are independent and price is continuous variable.
+Сonsidering all of the above I used multivariate regression to predict price based on recent deals dataset.
+I decided to use  <a href="https://github.com/ankane/eps">Eps ruby gem</a> because it simple and not required prior knowledge of machine learning.